 Why is it a risk?

-When a Promoter books a show they commit to take on costs.
-There are many potential costs but they can be grouped into three main areas.
+When a music promoter books a show they commit to take on costs.
+The 3 main costs can be grouped into these broad areas:

 - The artist fee